-Root Canal Treatment for Lacey
+Root Canal Treatment – Lacey, WA

 Root canal therapy is necessary when tooth decay has advanced beyond the outer surface of the enamel to infect the pulp.
 Also known as endodontic treatment, it’s the last step taken before tooth extraction.
 While root canal treatments have the reputation of being painful, with modern dentistry, chances are good you won’t feel a thing throughout the procedure -- and the treatment is certainly not any worse than the pain of the original toothache.
-If you need a root canal in Lacey, don’t despair.
+If you need a root canal treatment in Lacey, WA, don’t despair.
 You’ll soon be on your way to relief.

 Signs You May Need a Root Canal